DallanQ/race_for_the_galaxy/QA.md

 > How many goods may be consumed on the consume phase?

+From page 6 of the manual, "Each consume power can be used only once in a consume phase.
+Some powers allow multiple goods, “up to” some number, to be discarded, with each good producing an effect.
+Such powers must be fully used, if possible, when invoked."
-Each consume power may be used once (or multiple times if so listed on the arrow), each good may only be used in one consume power.
-The total number of goods consumed may be none, some, or all of the goods you currently have available, depending on your available powers.
+This means each good may only be used in one consume power and the total number of goods consumed may be none, some, or all of the goods you currently have available, depending on your available powers.

 > If a player has no cards in play with consume powers and did not elect a consume action, are they unable to consume, even if another player had chosen the consume action?